Loading...

 for server-side setup, there's also an instrumentation-client.ts

-In theory, we could load the MSW worker from there.
+file in Next.js that runs on the client before hydration starts.In theory, we could load the MSW worker from there.
 Which sounds ideal, but after testing it out, I ran into some race conditions.
-Some API calls were firing before the worker was fully initialized, which kinda defeats the whole purpose of mocking.
+Some API calls were firing before the worker was fully initialized, which kinda defeats the whole purpose of mocking.At the time of writing this, clientInstrumentationHook

 is still an experimental feature.
-So until it's more stable (or there's a solid workaround), itโs safer to stick with loading the worker manually in a client-side component like MswWorker.tsx
+So until it's more stable (or there's a solid workaround), it’s safer to stick with loading the worker manually in a client-side component like MswWorker.tsx

 This file (instrumentation-client.ts